If you have made it three months breastfeeding you have achieved a great accomplishment and given your baby a wonderful gift.

 There will be growth spurts and sleep disturbances.
 There is a lot of developmental growth going on during this age and it seems to mess with sleep and nursing patterns just when you think you have figured it out.

 Teething may start and your baby may want to nurse a lot more or less while this is going on.
-In my case my son wants to nurse nonstop when a tooth is coming in.
-I am pretty sure he just likes having something in his mouth and it helps the pain.
+In my case my son wanted to nurse nonstop when a tooth was coming in.
+I am pretty sure he liked having something in his mouth and it helps the pain.